Samsung/tizen-docs/docs/application/native/guides/connectivity/connection.md

 ## Getting Internet Connection State Information

-To get whether the state of internet connection is ONLINE or OFFLINE:
+To get whether the state of internet connection is `ONLINE` or `OFFLINE`:

 1. To get the state of the internet connection for a given profile, use `connection_profile_get_internet_state()`.